ugandapinik/ReactNative-Tracker/README.md

 - Use of react-native-elements and FontAwesome for styling
 - use a _mocklocation file in order to simulate a user's path without having to walk around the block (test purposes)

-Feel freet to comment, PR, clone etc... in order to help me be a better noob :)
+Feel free to comment, PR, clone etc... in order to help me be a better noob :)